An algebra for covariant observers in de Sitter space: Introduction

-The success in obtaining a well-defined entropy through gauging boost symmetry has inspired many extensions to more general spacetimes \cite{Witten:2023qsv,Witten:2025xuc,Jensen:2023yxy,Kudler-Flam:2023qfl,Kudler-Flam:2024psh,AliAhmad:2023etg,Gomez:2023upk,Gomez:2023wrq,AliAhmad:2025ukh,Bahiru:2025ujp}, leading to significant conceptual advances, including an improved proof of the generalized second law (GSL) on semiclassical states \cite{Faulkner:2024gst}, as well as new insights into the Bekenstein bound and quantum null energy condition\cite{Kudler-Flam:2023hkl}.
-In parallel, various implications of an observer have been investigated in diverse setups, including the constructions where the observer emerges intrinsically from the quantum field in slow-roll inflation \cite{Chen:2024rpx,Speranza:2025joj}, the models treating the observer as a relativistic particle with a clock \cite{Kolchmeyer:2024fly}, and the representations of the observer via a Goldstone vector field \cite{Geng:2024dbl,Geng:2025bcb}.
-A powerful framework of quantum reference frames (QRF) has also been employed to formalize these ideas \cite{Fewster:2024pur,AliAhmad:2024vdw,AliAhmad:2024wja,DeVuyst:2024fxc}, naturally incorporating the insight that gravitational entropy is observer-dependent \cite{DeVuyst:2024fxc,DeVuyst:2024khu}.
+The success of obtaining a well-defined entropy in gravitational systems by imposing boost invariance has inspired a range of extensions to more general spacetimes \cite{Witten:2023qsv,Witten:2025xuc,Jensen:2023yxy,Kudler-Flam:2023qfl,Kudler-Flam:2024psh,AliAhmad:2023etg,Gomez:2023upk,Gomez:2023wrq,AliAhmad:2025ukh,Bahiru:2025ujp,Cao:2025els,Klinger:2025tvg,Chandrasekaran:2026pnc,Klinger:2026tws,Aguilar-Gutierrez:2023odp,Blommaert:2026lvp,Freidel:2026stu,Zhong:2026udo,Chandrasekaran:2026gvk}.
+These developments have led to significant conceptual advances, including an improved proof of the generalized second law (GSL) for semiclassical states \cite{Faulkner:2024gst}, as well as new insights into the Bekenstein bound and quantum null energy condition\cite{Kudler-Flam:2023hkl}.
+In parallel, the role of observers in gravitational systems has been explored in a variety of complementary frameworks.
+These include the constructions where the observer emerges intrinsically from quantum fields in slow-roll inflation \cite{Chen:2024rpx,Speranza:2025joj}, the models that treat the observer as a fully-quantized relativistic particle with a clock \cite{Kolchmeyer:2024fly}, and the descriptions in which the observer is represented by a Goldstone vector field \cite{Geng:2024dbl,Geng:2025bcb}.
+Related ideas have also been formalized using the framework of quantum reference frames (QRF) \cite{Fewster:2024pur,AliAhmad:2024vdw,AliAhmad:2024wja,DeVuyst:2024fxc}, which naturally encodes the insight that gravitational entropy is observer-dependent \cite{DeVuyst:2024fxc,DeVuyst:2024khu}.

-More recently, Kirklin \cite{Kirklin:2024gyl} achieved an interesting generalization beyond boosting.
-Whereas a boost generates the additive group $\R$, Kirklin imposed additional invariance under null translation in asymptotically AdS or flat black hole spacetimes, and found an enlarged two-dimensional group, acting on the null coordinate $v$ along the horizon as
+More recently, Kirklin \cite{Kirklin:2024gyl} proposed an interesting generalization beyond boost invariance.
+While a boost generates the additive group $\R$, Kirklin considered additional invariance under null translation in asymptotically AdS or flat black hole spacetimes.
+This leads to an enlarged two-dimensional group acting on the null coordinate $v$ along the horizon as

-Since it is no longer physically meaningful to consider fixed regions exterior to the horizon, Kirklin introduced the concept of "dynamical cuts": a Hilbert space where states specify horizon cut locations, serving as a QRF for null translations.
-This allows for a nontrivial gauge-invariant subalgebra and leads to a modified GSL valid beyond semiclassical states.
+To address the absence of a preferred notion of fixed exterior regions, Kirklin introduced the notion of \textit{dynamical cuts} of the horizon.
+These encode a relational definition of the exterior region, with the location of the cut promoted to a quantum degree of freedom transforming under null translations, furnishing a QRF for null translations.
+This construction allows a nontrivial gauge-invariant subalgebra and leads to a modified GSL valid beyond semiclassical states.